lersakk/Zabbix-_User_Guilde/Add Hosts.md

 Template        : Select the desired template
 Host Groups     : group that wants the host to be Interfaces      : SNMP
-  IP address           : IP อุปการที่จะ monitor
+  IP address           : IP device to monitor
   DNS Name             : (If you don't have it, you don't have to wear it) port                 : 161
   SNMP version         : As created on Network devices